 Undergraduate Loans

-Federal loans are awarded to students by completing the FAFSA.
-They are in the student’s name, and they are expected to be paid back, with payments starting 6 months after graduation or when a student falls below part-time status (6 hours).
+Federal student loans are offered to students who complete the FAFSA each year.
+They are in the student’s name, and they must be paid back.
+Payments start 6 months after graduation or when a student falls below part-time status (6 credit hours per semester).

 SUBSIDIZED LOAN

-A subsidized student loan is a loan where the government pays the interest while a student is enrolled, is at least a part-time student, in a college or university.
-This means that any interest that would have been added to a subsidized loan balance is essentially erased by the government
+When a student accepts a subsidized student loan, the government pays the interest while a student is enrolled at least part-time in a college or university.
+This means that any interest that would have been added to a subsidized loan balance is essentially erased by the government.

 UNSUBSIDIZED LOAN